blueheadpublishing/bookshopinstaller-windows/README.md

      > rake package

-1. Use Inno Setup to package RailsInstaller (NOTE that You can run the package task with --trace for debugging output if the package fails to build or if you simply want to see what is being done as it is done).
+1. Use Inno Setup to package bookshop Installer (NOTE that You can run the package task with --trace for debugging output if the package fails to build or if you simply want to see what is being done as it is done).